-You know how baking instructions usually say “test the cake/brownie and remove from oven when a toothpick inserted in the center comes out clean?”
-Erase that from your mind for this recipe!
-If a toothpick is coming out clean you have gone waaaay to far with the baking and these will be dry.
+You know how baking instructions usually say “test the cake/brownie and remove from oven when a toothpick inserted in the center comes out clean”?
+Erase that from your brain for this recipe!
+If a toothpick is coming out clean you have gone waaaay too far with the baking and these will be dry.
 You want the edges and crust to be set, but the center should still be gooey.
-The brownies will set as the cool.
+The brownies will set as they cool.

-- In a saucpan, melt the butter over low heat.
-Once melted, remove from the heat and add in the chocolate.
+- In a saucepan, melt the butter over low heat.
+Once melted, remove from the heat and add all the chocolate into the pan.
 Stir frequently until smooth.
-If the chocolate does not completely melt, place the pan back over low heat and stir continuously until smooth.
-Remove from the heat and let cool slightly.
+If the chocolate does not completely melt, place the pan back over the lowest heat and stir continuously until smooth.
+Remove from the heat and let cool for about 5 minutes.

-- Meanwhile, in a large bowl, whisk together the eggs and sugar.
+- Meanwhile, in a large bowl, whisk together the eggs and sugar just until combined (you do not want to beat a lot of air into them).
 Set the whisk aside and use a spoon or rubber spatula for the rest of the mixing.
 Slowly stream the melted chocolate/butter into the egg/sugar mixture while stirring continuously.

 - Add the flour and salt and stir just until combined.
 If desired, fold in more chopped chocolate.